 Weed Warriors are volunteers who work independently on designated properties to manually remove invasive plants.
-This is a great opportunity for volunteers with an aptitude for plant identification and a willingness to work independently and on your own schedule.
+This is a great opportunity for volunteers with an interest in or an aptitude for plant identification and a willingness to work independently and on one’s own schedule.

 All Weed Warriors must

 - Attend a Weed Warrior training session on invasive plant identification (including common look-a-likes) and on when to use specific removal treatments.

 - Demonstrate an ability to identify the target invasive plants and an understanding of the desired removal techniques.

 - Receive certification from the host CISMA partner to remove invasive plants from their properties.